• Free shipping

 - Assessment of acoustics and construction

-- Identification of factors that affect sound propagation, reverberation, or vibrations
+- Identification of factors affecting sound propagation, reverberation, or vibrations

 - Recommendations regarding appropriate measures, materials, and solutions

-The on-site consultation itself normally takes 1–2 hours, depending on the environment and the scope of the problem.
+The on-site consultation itself typically takes 1–2 hours, depending on the environment and the scope of the problem.

-After the visit, an in-depth review is also carried out, summarizing the recommended measures and solutions.
-This makes it possible to provide more detailed recommendations on, for example, the placement of sound absorbers, sound insulation measures, or vibration damping methods.
+Following the visit, an in-depth review is conducted to compile the recommended measures and solutions.
+This enables us to provide more detailed recommendations regarding, for example, the placement of sound absorbers, sound insulation measures, or vibration damping methods.

 Price for on-site acoustic consulting

-On-site acoustic consulting involves a SilentDirect acoustic specialist visiting the environment where the sound problem occurs to analyze how sound spreads in the room or building.
-By studying both the acoustics and the construction, it is possible to identify the factors that affect the sound environment and the measures that will have the greatest effect.
+On-site acoustic consulting involves a SilentDirect acoustics specialist visiting the location where the noise problem occurs to analyze how sound propagates within the room or building.
+By studying both the acoustics and the building’s construction, it is possible to identify which factors affect the sound environment and which measures will be most effective.

-An on-site visit is often particularly valuable in larger premises or in situations where the sound is affected by the building's construction, technical installations, or machinery.
+An on-site visit is often particularly valuable in larger spaces or in situations where sound is affected by the building’s construction, technical installations, or machinery.

 - On-site acoustic consulting includes: